The video recording of this CPD seminar is now available.

 Mr. McKay has taken various positions at the provincial and national levels of the Immigration Consultant professional associations.
 He previously served as a Member at Large, Western Chair, and Vice President for the Organization of Professional Immigration Consultants (OPIC).
 He was the first elected National President of the Canadian Association of Professional Immigration Consultants (CAPIC) and later served in his capacity as a Past National President.
 Today, he continues to participate as a member of CAPIC’s Past Presidents’ Committee.

-Mr. McKay is a Fellow of the Canadian Migration Institute and he participates occasionally on regional and national advisory committees dealing with Citizenship and Immigration, Canada Border Services Agency, Service Canada, and Immigration Refugee Board issues.
+Mr. McKay is a Fellow of the Canadian Migration Institute, and he occasionally participates on regional and national advisory committees dealing with Citizenship and Immigration, Canada Border Services Agency, Service Canada, and Immigration Refugee Board issues.
 He is also the Director of Immigration Practitioner Programs at Ashton College.

 Dory has been an RCIC for over 16 years and handled a variety of immigration files with a focus on economic and investor immigration.
 He has served on a variety of boards over the last 10 years including CSIC, ICCRC and CAPIC.
 He has lobbied extensively with IRCC, ESDC, CBSA and IRB and been part of stakeholder and lobbying initiatives.
-He is currently the CEO of CAPIC and continues his role of lobbying and meeting with government stakeholders.
+He is currently the CEO of CAPIC and continues his role in lobbying and meeting with government stakeholders.

 Dory obtained a Bachelor’s in Communications from the University of Notre Dame and the Chartered Director designation from the Directors College at McMaster University’s De Groote School of Business.
 He helped create and build the Immigration Consultancy Program (AEC) at Vanier College and CEGEP Saint-Laurent.

 Craig is an associate partner at EY Law LLP in Vancouver, where he manages the Canadian and cross-border NAFTA Immigration practice.
 He has practiced business immigration law since 2000, focusing primarily on assisting foreign businesses transfer employees and recruit new temporary foreign workers while establishing operations in Canada.
 Craig serves companies in a variety of industries, including technology (information and communications technology, digital media, clean tech, life sciences, and IT and engineering services), natural resources, construction and engineering, apparel, entertainment, and travel and tourism.
-He also assists a number of large Japanese companies.
+He also assists several large Japanese companies.

 Presented in partnership with: